 - Heat grill to 350-450 F (177-232 C).

-- Meanwhile, in a medium bowl or large jar, add the chopped basil*, lemon juice, a good pinch of salt, and red pepper flakes.
-Stir in the extra virgin olive oil, enough to exceedingly cover the ingredients, adding more if needed to keep the consistency fluid.
+- Meanwhile, in a medium bowl or large jar, add the chopped basil, lemon juice, a good pinch of salt, and red pepper flakes.
+Stir in extra virgin olive oil, enough to generously cover the ingredients, adding more if needed to keep the consistency pourable.
 Stir well, taste, adjust the flavor if necessary, and set aside.

-- In a separate large bowl, add 2 tablespoons (30 ml) of extra virgin olive oil, 1/4 tsp salt, a few good turns of fresh cracked pepper (about 4-5) and 1 tablespoon (15 ml) of the basil oil mixture, stir well, and add the halibut.
-Gently toss the halibut to coat well and slide onto small skewers.
+- In a separate large bowl, add 2 tablespoons (30 ml) of olive oil, 1/4 tsp salt, a few turns of freshly cracked pepper (about 4-5 turns) and only 1 tablespoon (15 ml) of the basil oil mixture, stir well, and add the halibut.
+Gently toss the halibut to coat well and thread onto skewers, leaving a 1/2-inch space between each piece.

-- Grill the halibut until grill marks appear and fully cooked through, about 3-4 minutes per side – use tongs and a spatula to help turn them over, careful as the halibut will likely want to spin on the skewer when picked up.
+- Place skewers on oiled grates.
+Grill, uncovered, turning occasionally until the fish is opaque, cooked through, and easily flaked with a fork, about 8 to 10 minutes, gently brushing with a little melted butter during the last few minutes (taking caution over an open flame).
+Use tongs and a spatula to help turn them over, careful as the halibut will likely want to spin on the skewer when picked up.
 Remove from the grill and add freshly squeezed lemon over the halibut, set aside.

 - To serve, add your favorite crisp salad or fresh greens to each individual plate, along with a skewer or two of halibut, a few watermelon slices, and spoon the basil oil over the skewers generously.
-Bring extra lemon wedges to the table.
+Bring extra lemon wedges and basil oil to the table.

 Notes